Technical Specifications

 Image resolution:

-100 Megapixel (final image size after stitching)
+100 to 500 Megapixel, depending on lens/camera combination (final image size after stitching)

 Dynamic range: